codelao/PocketTRC20/README.md

 ## Usage

-- CryptoScans is a console based crypto transactions scanner based on TRONSCAN API
+- CryptoScans is a console-based crypto transactions explorer based on TronScan API
-- You just need to enter any USDT transaction hash based on TRC20 network and here it is (I usually search for TRC20 hashes on the [TRONSCAN](https://tronscan.org/#/) site)
+- You just need to enter any USDT transaction hash based on TRC20 network and here it is (I usually search for TRC20 hashes on the [TronScan](https://tronscan.org/#/) website)